arcan1s/ahriman/docs/faq.rst

    sed -i 's/handlers = syslog_handler/handlers = console_handler/g' /etc/ahriman.ini.d/logging.ini

 You can even configure logging as you wish, but kindly refer to python ``logging`` module `configuration <https://docs.python.org/3/library/logging.config.html>`_.
+The application uses java concept to log messages, e.g. class ``Application`` imported from ``ahriman.application.application`` package will have logger called ``ahriman.application.application.Application``.
+In order to e.g. change logger name for whole application package it is possible to change values for ``ahriman.application`` package; thus editing ``ahriman`` logger configuration will change logging for whole application (unless there are overrides for another logger).

 Html customization
 ^^^^^^^^^^^^^^^^^^